kamei-lab-ucla/qLFAID/README.md

 # qLFAID

-This repository contains the supplemental code and data for the article "Development of a universal lateral-flow immunoassay reading device with quantitative output for the blind and visually impaired" by Guillermo *et al.*, IEEE Sensors (2023).
+This repository contains the supplemental code and data for the article "Development of a Universal Lateral-Flow Immunoassay Interpretation Device Prototype with Quantitative Output for Blind or Visually Impaired Individuals" by Guillermo *et al.*, IEEE Sensors Journal (https://doi.org/10.1109/JSEN.2023.3306284).

 Please look at the **demo.ipynb** file for instructions on how to train a regression model for your dataset of interest.